perkdrew/text-generation/README.md

-# text-generation
-Spamilton: Text Generation  with LSTMs and Hamilton Lyrics
+# Spamilton: Text Generation  with LSTMs and Hamilton Lyrics